adasdxxat/countermapping-webmaps/MI-YOUNG/README.md

-## Scrolly Drive
+## Scrolly Route
-This template is an extension of the Mapbox "scrollytelling" template and is meant for data journalists and digital storytellers of any kind.
+The scrolly route is referred to the template of "scrollytelling" template.

 Full instructions on use can be found [here](http://formerspatial.com/scrolly-drive).

-## Prerequisites
+## Statement
-Please familiarize yourself with Mapbox's template documentation [here](https://github.com/mapbox/storytelling).
+This is part of the deliverables of CRP 3850/5850: Mapping and Countermapping Fall 2022.
+The full report can be found [here](https://yk539.github.io/countermapping-webmaps/Project/index.html).